Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

 The access rates to the Do Not Call Phone Numbers database are set by the Federal Government and are the same no matter what compliance service you use.

-Access for up to five area codes is free.
-After that, the annual fee is $58 per area code (after those first five free area codes) up to a maximum annual fee of $15,962.
+Access to up to five area codes is free and then the annual fee is $60 per area code of data (after five) up to a maximum annual fee of $16,482.
 In addition, it is a federal violation to place any telemarketing calls into any area code in which you are not registered.
 These fees are collected by the federal government by completing the registration process on their website.
 We can help you with properly completing the registration process with the National Do Not Call Registry.
 (We can help you with signing up).

 |What happens to companies that don’t pay for access to the National Registry?|